Why is “February” spelled with two ⟨r⟩’s?

 Prefer a video version of this post?
 Watch here!

 However, February is one of those words which underwent etymological respelling, where scholars during the Renaissance changed the spelling of the word to match its original Classical Latin or Greek spelling, even though the word was no longer pronounced that way.
-If you've been following the blog, you recently read about another case of etymological respelling as well—herb!
+If you’ve been following the newsletter for a while, you might have read about another case of etymological respelling as well—herb!

 Why do the British pronounce “herb” with an /h/?